vuejs/vue-cli/docs/guide/deployment.md

 });
 ```

-We need `connect-history-api-fallback` middleware to handle `vue-router` in deployed application.

 This will run a server at `localhost:5555` hosting your project `dist` folder.
 You can try to run it locally:

 ```bash